2016-2017 Undergraduate & Graduate Catalog

 December 31: Incoming freshman applicants must submit a completed admission application by this date to be considered for the major scholarship programs offered by Grand Valley.

-January 1 to March 1: All students who want to receive financial aid must submit the Free Application for Federal Student Aid (FAFSA) and list Grand Valley as a college choice.
+By March 1: All students who want to receive financial aid must submit the Free Application for Federal Student Aid (FAFSA) and list Grand Valley as a college choice.
 Our federal school code is 002268.

 March 1: Incoming community college transfer applicants must submit a completed admission application by this date to be considered for the major scholarship programs offered by Grand Valley.

-Mid-March: Entering freshman and transfer students receive notification of their financial aid award.
+March: Entering freshman and transfer students receive notification of their financial aid award.

-Early June: Returning upperclass and graduate students receive notification of their financial aid award through myBanner.
+June: Returning upperclass and graduate students receive notification of their financial aid award through myBanner.

 Cost of Attendance and Student Budgets

 Before applying for financial aid, students and parents should assess all of the costs associated with attending Grand Valley.
 The following tables estimate the typical nine-month (two-semester) academic year expenses for single residents (living anywhere on or off campus except with parents or relatives) and commuting undergraduate students (living with parents or relatives).
-Some of the expenses below are discretionary (personal and miscellaneous, transportation, books, and supplies), therefore an average is used to determine the costs associated for such expenses.
+Some of the following expenses are discretionary (personal and miscellaneous, transportation, books, and supplies), therefore an average is used to determine the costs associated for such expenses.
 For more information regarding costs for graduate and doctoral level students, please visit www.gvsu.edu/financialaid/budgets/.

 Tuition and fees* (Michigan resident)(